For events where you need to carry your running kit and food it’s essential to get the weight and fit of your running backpack or vest just right.

 If you're camping overnight you're going to need a little more storage space.
 When part of a team you can split the load of tent and cooking gear between you, in which case a 15L pack will suffice.
 It may not seem like much room, but with sleeping bags being super small, and other gear more space-economical these days, it works.

 The OMM Ultra 15L backpack is perfect.
 It can accommodate up to a 3L bladder, and has side hip pockets.
-You can also attach the OMM Trio Chest Pouch to hold map and snacks for quick access.
-Like the Last Drop, it's super light.
-Both packs have a removable foam pad at the back, and one of the buckles acts as a whistle.
+Like the 8lt version, it's super light, has a removable foam pad at the back, and one of the buckles acts as a whistle.

-If you've signed up for the Marathon des Sables, or an equivalent race where you've got to carry your kit and food over more than a couple of days, then you'll need to go bigger.
-And now you only want to consider one brand: OMM.
-Their backpacks are made with adventure racing in mind, resulting in the perfect mix of hard wearing, functional, super light running specific packs with some well thought out extras.
+If you've signed up for the Marathon des Sables, or an equivalent race where you've got to carry your kit and food over more than a couple of days, then you need a spacious running specific backpack.

 Have your say